Due to the coronavirus restrictions, we will not be having the walks until further notice. Greenwich Point is closed.

-Join us for a First Sunday Bird Walk at Greenwich Point Park.
+Join us for a First Sunday Bird Walk at Greenwich Point Park when restrictions are lifted.

 Bring binoculars and join us for a casual walk around Greenwich Point Park in search of wild birds in diverse habitats.
 Held year-round on the first Sunday of every month at Greenwich Point Park, the walk begins at 9:00 am near the southern concession stand by the flagpole on the main beach.
 The walk lasts from 2 – 3 hours, but participants can leave at any time.
 All ages and levels of expertise are welcome.

 No registration is required and the walk is free, but access for those without beach cards may be restricted from May – November until further notice, as permits from the Town of Greenwich may be delayed.
 We will update this notice as the situation changes.

 Officially designated an Important Bird Area, Greenwich Point Park, located at Tod’s Driftway in Old Greenwich, CT, is a great place to watch birds year round.
 Migrating songbirds, shorebirds, flycatchers, hawks and more stop by in spring and fall, a variety of waterfowl feed in the waters of Long Island Sound in the winter, and summer brings breeding birds and waders.

 The bird walks are sponsored by Wild Wings, LLC and the Friends of Greenwich Point.